 The Best Places To Visit in Italy In January With Kids

-To be honest, I wouldn’t recommend a visit in January with kids.
+To be honest, I wouldn’t recommend a visit in January with the kids.
 But, with school breaks, it may be your only option.
 If so, choose one of the below destinations for your family’s visit to Italy in January.
 And, no matter where you end up, teach your kids all about La Befana.

 The Dolomites With Kids In January